 To understand anemia, it helps to start with breathing.
-The oxygen we inhale doesn't just stop in our lungs.
-It's needed throughout our bodies to fuel the brain and all our other organs and tissues that allow us to function.
+The oxygen we breathe in doesn't stop in our lungs.
+It's needed throughout our bodies to fuel the brain and all our other organs and tissues.
 Oxygen travels to these organs through the bloodstream — specifically in the red blood cells.

-Anemia occurs when a person has fewer RBCs than normal.
+Anemia is when a person has fewer red blood cells than normal.
 This can happen for three main reasons:

 - Red blood cells are being lost.

-- The body is producing RBCs slower than it should.
+- The body is producing red blood cells more slowly than it should.

-When a small amount of blood is lost, the bone marrow is able to replace it without a person becoming anemic.
-But if a large amount of blood is lost over a short period of time, which can happen if someone has a serious accident or injury, for example, the bone marrow may not be able to replace the red blood cells quickly enough.
+Red blood cells are made in the bone marrow.
+When someone loses a small amount of blood, like from a cut, the bone marrow is able to replace it without the person becoming anemic.
+But if a large amount of blood is lost over a short period of time (like after a serious accident), the bone marrow may not be able to replace the red blood cells quickly enough.